-On June 25, 2009, the New Jersey Assembly voted in favor of Bill Number 1263, known as the "Emergency Responders Employment Protection Act."
-If enacted into law, the Act would prohibit employers from terminating, dismissing or suspending an employee who fails to report for work because he or she is serving as a "volunteer emergency responder" who is either: (1) actively engaged in responding to an emergency alarm; or (2) volunteering as an emergency responder during a state of emergency declared by the President of the United States or the Governor of the State of New Jersey.
-The 76-3 vote by the Assembly to approve the bill is the latest step in the legislative process, and the bill will next be considered by the New Jersey Senate.
+On January 14, 2010, acting Governor Steven M. Sweeney signed into law the New Jersey Emergency Responders Employment Protection Act.
+The Act prohibits employers from terminating, dismissing or suspending an employee who fails to report for work because he or she is serving as a "volunteer emergency responder" who is either: (1) actively engaged in responding to an emergency alarm; or (2) volunteering as an emergency responder during a state of emergency declared by the President of the United States or the Governor of the State of New Jersey.
+The Act will take effect on April 1, 2010.

-The bill defines "volunteer emergency responder" as, among others, an active member in good standing of a volunteer fire company, a volunteer member of a rescue or ambulance squad or duly incorporated first aid squad, provided that the member's official duties include responding to a fire or emergency call.
-The Act would requite volunteer emergency responders to take certain actions in order to be afforded the protections of the Act.
-First, the volunteer emergency responder would have to provide at least one hour's notice to his or her employer, that he or she is rendering emergency services in response to an emergency alarm or in response to a declared state of emergency.
-Second, the bill requires that the volunteer emergency responder, upon returning to his or her place of employment, provide the employer a copy of the incident report and a certification by the incident commander affirming that the volunteer emergency responder was actively engaged in, and necessary for, rendering emergency services.
+The Act defines "volunteer emergency responder" as, among others, an active member in good standing of a volunteer fire company or a volunteer member of a rescue or ambulance squad or duly incorporated first aid squad, provided that the member's official duties include responding to a fire or emergency call.
+The Act requires volunteer emergency responders to take certain actions in order to be afforded the protections of the Act.
+First, the volunteer emergency responder must provide at least one hour's notice to his or her employer that he or she is rendering emergency services in response to an emergency alarm or in response to a declared state of emergency.
+Second, the Act requires that the volunteer emergency responder, upon returning to his or her place of employment, to provide his or her employer with a copy of the incident report and a certification by the incident commander affirming that the volunteer emergency responder was actively engaged in, and necessary for, rendering emergency services.
 The certification must also set forth the date and time the volunteer emergency responder was relieved from emergency duty.

-As passed by the Assembly, the bill would not require employers to pay an employee for any time that the employee missed while serving as a volunteer emergency responder.
-The employee, however, may charge his absence as a vacation day or sick day provided the employee has such days available.
-In addition, the bill would not provide protection to employees who, by statute or contract, are deemed "essential" employees.
+Employers are not required to pay an employee for any time that the employee misses while serving as a volunteer emergency responder.
+The employee, however, may charge his absence as a vacation or sick day, provided the employee has such days available.
+The Act, however, does not provide protection to employees who, by statute or contract, are deemed "essential" employees.
+Although the term "essential" employee is not defined under the Act, such employees are generally those whose duties are of such a nature as to require the employee to report for work or remain at work to continue the employer's operations during an emergency.